Stops & Shops

 You can hike, shop, visit museums & galleries, camp, bike, horseback ride, ski, bird watch, eat and sleep and have a jolly good time.

-Yes, there are several gas stations with bathrooms and the Cibola National Forest has many trail heads with bathrooms.
+Yes, there are gas stations along Turquoise Trail with bathrooms.
 Various businesses have public restrooms and the Town of Madrid has new public facilities.

 Yes, there are a variety of good restaurants, cafes, coffee shops and bars.